Key AI Technologies You Should Be Piloting Now (or Risk Falling Behind)

 1. Agentic AI: From Assistants to Autonomous Agents

 Microsoft’s concept of the “open agentic web”—where AI agents go beyond assistance and start taking initiative—is no longer theoretical.
-GitHub Copilot is a strong example, now capable of acting like a junior dev on your team.
+GitHub Copilot now behaves like a junior developer, while Copilot Studio allows you to design custom copilots for your own workflows.

 Why it matters: You’re not just speeding up tasks—you’re redesigning workflows.